Netoxique/happypanda/README.md

 - Modernized E-Hentai and ExHentai metadata fetching with batching, source fallback, and safer error handling.
 - Added compatibility with current Eze JSON metadata.
-- Improved gallery scanning and page counts by filtering non-image files.
+- Improved gallery scanning and page counts.
 - Added gallery color labels.
 - Added "Date Modified" sorting and automatic detection for modified gallery sources (This change will open a database update prompt if you're updating).
 - Improved duplicate detection system, search reduced from 10 minutes to less than 1 second.